 The Parish also includes the lower main end of the town of Oxted, comprising many shops and businesses, the Tandridge District Council Offices, Library and the Oxted Health Centre that serves a wide area.

-Find out more about the parish and its history on the Limpsfield website, at www.limpsfieldsurrey.com
+Find out more about the parish and its history, things to do and general information on the Limpsfield website, at www.limpsfieldsurrey.com